-Andrew Crawford, Luis Rubio-Martinez, Nigel Woodford and Hannah-Sophie Chapman are our full-time surgeons.
+Andrew Crawford, Luis Rubio-Martinez, Justine Kane-Smyth and Ellen Singer are our full-time surgeons.
 They are RCVS/American/European recognised specialists in Equine Surgery, meaning they have undergone a long-standardised training programme in equine surgery (under the strict guidelines of the American or European College of Veterinary Surgeons), hold a number of post-graduate qualifications, and are required to regularly up-skill in order to retain their specialist status.
 For further details on the individual members of the team, please refer to the SEH Team section.

 We provide a full surgical referral service, including elective and emergency procedures such as:

 - Upper respiratory tract (‘wind’) surgery (tie-forward, hobday, laser surgery, standing tie-back, standing nerve graft)